 Tag Accounts that Matter

-Strategically connecting with other accounts on Instagram is one of the best ways to attract a new audience.
+Strategically connecting with other accounts is one of the best ways to attract a new audience and improve your Instagram discoverability.
 There are two ways to tag another account on Instagram:

 - Mention them in your caption.
 The tagged account will be notified, and your audience will be able to click on their name and visit their profile.